 Sporting dogs are particularly prone to this condition.
 It is vital that if you own a hunting dog or a sporting dog that you gradually introduce your dog to exercise.
 Sudden bouts of prolonged exercise especially after long periods of rest are potential triggers.
 Avoid crating your dog too long and ensure the crate is large enough to allow your dog to stretch and turn around.
 Avoid your dog's exposure to cold drafts especially if your dog is wet and do not allow contact with wet bedding.

-Diagnosis and Treatment of Limber Tail Syndrome
+Managing Limber Tail Syndrome

 Limber tail is usually confirmed by physical examination.
 Upon visiting the dog, most normally exhibit a painful tail upon palpation.
-Veterinarians may therefore order x-rays to rule out any fractures.
+Veterinarians may, therefore, order x-rays to rule out any fractures.
 If blood work is done, the results show an increased level of a particular muscle enzyme called "creatine kinase" often abbreviated as "CK".
 This particular enzyme is associated with muscle damage.

-Treatment for Limber Tail Syndrome
+How to Manage Limber Tail Syndrome

-Treatment luckily is pretty straight forward and when diagnosed correctly will often consist of the following:
+Helping manage timber tail syndrome luckily is pretty straight forward and when diagnosed correctly will often consist of the following:

 - Warm packs at the base of the tail

-- Anti-inflammatory drugs recommended by vets (NSAID's).
+- Anti-inflammatory drugs recommended by vets (NSAIDs).
 Please keep in mind that many over the counter anti-inflammatory drugs for humans can be potentially toxic and fatal.